 SWPBS at Laburnum Primary School

-At Laburnum Primary School, we work to create an inclusive, positive and supportive environment through implementing the School Wide Positive Behaviour Support (SWPBS) framework.
-This is an evidence-based, tiered system of support that focuses on prevention and proactive processes towards expected behaviours through explicit teaching.
+At Laburnum Primary School, we maximise student wellbeing and academic outcomes by creating an inclusive, positive and supportive environment through implementing the School Wide Positive Behaviour Support (SWPBS) framework.
+This is an evidence-based, tiered system of support that focuses on proactive and preventative strategies and approaches, including explicit teaching and positive reinforcement.

 Benefits of SWPBS include:

-Positive behaviour, just as any other aspect of our lives, is something that is taught and developed.
+Positive behaviour, just as any other curriculum area, is something that is taught and scaffolded to mastery.

-Since implementing the SWPBS framework, staff have had professional development in understanding student behaviour, and developed consistent approaches.
-Through these educative processes, we aim to create a consistent and predictable environment that supports students in making positive behaviour choices.
+Since implementing the SWPBS framework, staff have had professional development in understanding student behaviour, and developed whole school consistent approaches.
+Through these educative processes, we aim to create a consistent, safe and predictable environment that supports students in making positive behaviour choices.

 Together, the staff and students of LPS collaborated to develop a Positive Behaviour matrix of agreed expectations and behaviours across all areas of the school that align with our school values.
 These behaviours are explicitly taught within all classrooms using the ‘Tell, Show, Practise’ instructional model.